Chapter 5: The New Big Lies – What Some Of The Most Popular Yet Deceitful Phrases Demonizing Israel Really Mean

 The ADL – Anti Defamation League – and many mainstream, left-leaning, organizations consider the phrase “hate speech.”
 It violates the 1948 Genocide Convention.
 Article 3(c) prohibits “Direct and public incitement to commit genocide.”
 And tone counts.
 Protesters often shout the phrase venomously – while importing a bullying, autocratic, third-world street politics to campuses and city streets.

-October 7 and the Iranian rocket swarm of April 13 offer clarity: if your enemy calls for your destruction – your enemy is calling for your destruction.
+October 7 and the foreign rocket swarms from so far away offer clarity: if your enemy calls for your destruction – your enemy is calling for your destruction.
 It is bigoted not to take Islamist fundamentalists seriously, rather than condescendingly deciding they can’t really mean that.
-Palestine from the River to the Sea, leaves no rooms for Jews – or the Jewish State.
+Palestine from the River to the Sea, leaves no rooms for Jews – or the Jewish state.

 “Gaza is Still Occupied (After The Disengagement)”